 Life Style: A single brooded species flying from June to September.
 The larvae mine green bark of Cytisus.
 They pupate in a cocoon on the ground.

 Identification: The moth is coarsely scaled with brown tipped whitish scales.
 The head tuft is slightly more ferruginous and the scape white.
 There are similar Trifurcula species so genitalia dissection is required for identification.
-The larvae mine downwards initially from an ovum that remains on a stem.
+The larva mines downwards initially from an ovum that remains on a stem.
 They cross a vein and may then change direction.
-The mine becomes black the larvae are green.
+The mine becomes black the larva is green.
 More Info

 Verification Grade Comment: Egg position essential to distinguish from Leucoptera spartifoliella

 Mine: Either the leaf or a good photograph required

 Recorded in 3 (5%) of 58 10k Squares.
 First Recorded in 2003.
 Last Recorded in 2018.
 Additional Stats